pd-rs/crank/README.md

  * Switch to the nightly toolchain using `rustup toolchain install nightly`, required for the `build-std` feature.
  * If you want to build for the Playdate device, you will need the `thumbv7em-none-eabihf` target.
 Added with `rustup +nightly target add thumbv7em-none-eabihf`
  * All the requirements listed in [Inside Playdate with C](https://sdk.play.date/inside-playdate-with-c#_prerequisites).
+     * The GCC ARM compiler must be available in your system `PATH` environment variable.
+(This is usually done for you by the installer).

 ## Installation